skuep/AIOC/README.md

 # Known issues
 There are known issues with EMI, when using a handheld radio with a monopole (i.e. stock) antenna.
 In this case, the USB cable will (inadvertently) work as a tiger-tail (counterpoise) and thus, high RF currents go through the USB lines which cause issues with the USB connection.
 Some people have connected cables between the radio and the AIOC and put a ferrite core on those wires, which seems to reduce those issues.
 I am trying to find out, which of the wires between the radio and the AIOC produce the problem, so that we might add SMD ferrites on the AIOC in the future

 As a workaround, you can try to reduce the transmit power or use a tiger-tail (counterpoise).
-Additionally, a good solution is to use a balanced antenna, such as my [EZ-Dipole] (https://github.com/skuep/EZ-Dipole).
+Additionally, a good solution is to use a balanced antenna, such as my [EZ-Dipole](https://github.com/skuep/EZ-Dipole).

 # Future work
 I encourage you to check for Pre-Releases announcing upcoming features.
 Currently we are working on